Seven Hills I Will Die On

 📖 Learn and work in public

-• Keep a paper trail - the following messages that illuminate thinking make it simple to follow along with what I'm doing "over the wire"
+Keep a paper trail.
+The following messages that illuminate thinking make it simple to follow along with what I'm doing "over the wire":

 • "Op, I might have been wrong about that - checking the spec to make sure"

-• Look for patterns - issues that repeatedly come up and are handled adhoc every time are costly, and need systemic solutions
+Look for patterns.
+Issues that repeatedly come up and are handled adhoc every time are costly, and need systemic solutions.

 • 3rd time you’ve discussed mocking data for flaky E2E tests?
-Time to write and do that spike ticket

 • Update the first place someone looked for the answer

-• This is hopefully a wiki
+• (This is hopefully a wiki or a Slack channel)

 • It might be a README.md for developers